 Tuning your ASGs

-By analyzing the instance count and the CPU utilization across managed instances over several weeks, the ASG tuning report can provide simple recommendations to help you right-size each ASG to match the observed and expected load.
-You can use the ASG tuning report to try out different settings, from aggressively minimized to more conservative instance counts to see how this might affect the overall utilization and EC2 costs.
+By analyzing the instance count and the CPU utilization across managed instances over several weeks, the ASG Recommendations report can provide simple recommendations to help you right-size each ASG to match the observed and expected load.
+You can use the ASG Recommendations report to try out different settings, from aggressively minimized to more conservative instance counts to see how this might affect the overall utilization and EC2 costs.

-Opening the tuning settings
+Opening the Tuning Settings

 - In the Auto Scaling Groups table, click one of the Element names.
 A menu will appear.